frederico-klein/led_brain/README.md

 - add thread to read png in a loop and write it to leds
 - synchronize that thread with the gui
 - Add main bit which will generate pngs from sequential 3D data

+## C version

+I've installed the `rpi_ws281x` shared library by compiling it with the options:

+     cmake -D BUILD_SHARED=ON ..
+     make
+     sudo make install

+Then I changed the references to use the installed version in the test.c

+As `"clk.h"` -> `<ws2811/clk.h>`

+Removed references to version so I could remove version.h then I compiled with:

+    gcc -c test.c -o main.o
+    gcc -o main main.o -lws2811

+* note that libws2811.so becomes l (instead of lib) and it loses the .so part as well

+To run it you need sudo and `-c` to clear when ending so:

+    sudo ./main -c